“l’Entorse” associationby Julien Carrel

 Kim Benjamin Stowe, president and director of ArchTriumph London, demonstrates how ideas competitions are vehicles of open-mindedness and innovation, taking the example of three AZC projects in competition.

 I work mainly from London, on a wide variety of arts projects.
-I’m a firm advocate for the ‘almost anything is possible’ and ‘make it happen’ schools of thought, I left the world of investment banking a few years ago to concentrate on my passion for art, architecture and design, and during the global recession came up with the idea of organising architectural competitions.
+I’m a firm advocate for the ‘almost anything is possible’ and ‘make it happen’ schools of thought, I left the world of investment banking a few years ago to concentrate on my passion for art, architecture and design, and during the global recession came up with the idea of organizing architectural competitions.
 It seemed unfair that the creative industries should pay such a heavy price for the downturn; the pressure was on for the architectural profession, which relies so heavily on the availability of financial resources.
 I was very aware of the fundamental role competitions and awards played in the world of architecture, and wanted to be involved in projects large and small, built and un-built – both valuable in their own rights.
 ArchTriumph was born: with a friend, we set out to run various architecture competitions, a mission driven by sheer passion.
 I had always wanted to set up a project for an intervention in a public space, like Pavilion, and ArchTriumph provided the platform.

 ArchTriumph, the Triumph of Architecture and Design, is a platform for architectural exploration and presentation, a celebration of the role of architecture and design in our lives and the world around us.
 We provide an avenue for experimentation for architects and designers that brings them both invaluable publicity and potential financial reward.
 Unconventional projects, which I prefer to call innovative projects, are made public through competitions, exhibitions and installations.
 They capture the public’s imagination and spark discussion on the subject, the site, the structure, and the architects themselves.
 ArchTriumph projects, even as un-built proposals, can make a community think differently about itself.
 And when they are built they make a clear positive impact on the immediate community.
 Take the example of AZC’s 2013 Peace Pavilion for east London’s Museum Gardens.
-Both residents and local politicians were enormously proud of the elegant structure, welcoming the kind of project that is more often seen in the more affluent areas of the city to their neighbourhood.
+Both residents and local politicians were enormously proud of the elegant structure, welcoming the kind of project that is more often seen in the more affluent areas of the city to their neighborhood.
 These projects draw attention to their sites and their sites’ potential, prompting people to use them, and to use them differently.
 They bring architecture and design to a place where they can resonate with a wider audience in a very direct way.

 In 2012, we launched a competition to design a new, contemporary bridge over the River Seine in Paris to challenge the existing notions of bridges.
 We hoped for exciting and challenging ideas.
 AZC’s project, entitled « Saut de Seine », brought a smile to the face of every member of the competition panel.
 We all agreed that it was one of the best proposals for its sheer audacity.
 The project came third in the competition, but was widely embraced by press and public, who rechristened it the “Trampoline Bridge”.
 I don’t think you always expect the general public to like or approve of the decisions made by a panel, but when a risk pays off it is great.